Biogas plants - Electric and thermal energy production from the cogeneration system

 Apart from self-consumption, the potential of selling the produced thermal energy to nearby residencies or industries through a district heat network is a great challenge which may multiply the benefits both for the investment economics and the environment.

 The biomass feedstock selection in a biogas plant is crucial for the anaerobic digestion process.
-Animal manure and energy crops (mainly in the form of silage) are the most popular feedstock in... more
+Animal manure and energy crops is the most popular feedstock in farm-scale biogas plants. more